 falls and equipment failures.
 My favorite part was having the opportunity to explore

 the great outdoors with my father, brother and uncle and today I enjoy the same with

 my children and grand children.
 And as great as it has been - the best is yet to come. . .

-For 2021, we are already planning our second series on our National Parks which we launched 2 years ago in celebration of our 50th Anniversary to honor my father and my uncle, who a half century ago were not only the last of a dying breed but also pioneers in bringing the American Outdoors into your home.
+For 2023, we are already planning our third trip back to the jungles and our second series on our National Parks which we launched 5 years ago in celebration of our 50th Anniversary to honor my father and my uncle, who a half century ago were not only the last of a dying breed but also pioneers in bringing the American Outdoors into your home.